ComScore

 • Why I Love It: high protein, crowd-pleaser, special occasion-worthy

-This recipe includes five—yes, five—sliced yellow onions to give the brisket a beautiful golden color and soup-inspired, caramelized sweetness.
+This savory spin on an old-school Jewish recipe includes five—yes, five—sliced yellow onions to give the brisket a beautiful golden color and soup-inspired sweetness.
+"Tons and tons of caramelized onions provide the same sweetness as tomatoes, and a glug of sherry wine adds the acidity you need to cut through the richness of the meat," explains recipe developer Jake Cohen.
 It’s so tender that you won’t even need a knife to cut it, promise.

 11. Gluten-Free Rugelach with Cranberry Jam and Chocolate